Betty teaches you the importance of keeping your OFFLINE identity separate from your ONLINE identity

 Personal Information: What exactly IS personal information?

 If you haven't completed your Communications Level 1 training mission yet, all this talk about personal information might be confusing to you.
-I'll try to clarify what we mean by personal information and also to explain why it's so very dangerous to share it in Cyberspace.
+I'll try to clarify what we mean by personal information and also to explain why it's so very dangerous to share it in cyberspace.

 Personal information is any information about you that can be used to identify you or find out where you are.
 This includes not only the obvious things like your full name and your address, but some other less-obvious things, like your car's license plate number or what sports team you play on.

 Really sneaky Cyber Criminals and weirdo strangers will use everything they know about you, from your alias to your favorite food, to try to trick and harm you.
 Knowing your personal information just makes it that much easier.
 They might try to find out where you live and come break into your house, or try to steal your money, your identity, or your car.
 They might even lie to you about how old they are and try to get you to meet with them in person to hurt you or even kidnap you.
-The more personal information you reveal in Cyberspace, the more in danger you are putting yourself and your family in.
+The more personal information you reveal in cyberspace, the more in danger you are putting yourself and your family in.

 You can refer to Hint Sheet #2 for a list of examples of personal information.
 I'd recommend printing it out and keeping it near your computer as a reminder.
 You can also read all my blog posts on personal information to learn more.